Perimeter Security-Your First Line of Defence!

 Perimeter Security Systems

-Today’s ever-growing concern for
+Today’s ever-growing concern forperimeter security,

 especially around high-risk facilities such as prisons, airports, sub stations, water treatment plants, dams, etc., requires a well designed and robust solution.
-Having an effective perimeter security system will deter all but the most determined intruders.
+Having an effective perimeter security system will deter all but the most determined intruders.It is essential that you use a qualified

 security consultant

 to discuss the range of products and applications available, as well as the suitability of your site.
-Some of the challenges with a perimeter security system are difficult to overcome, such as size (long fence lines), environment (heat, snow, rain, salt air), and without the correct enclosures and equipment, the design will ultimately fail and cause much consternation.
+Some of the challenges with a perimeter security system are difficult to overcome, such as size (long fence lines), environment (heat, snow, rain, salt air), and without the correct enclosures and equipment, the design will ultimately fail and cause much consternation.Furthermore, because the total cost of a perimeter security system can be significant, more than usual planning and discussion needs to take place prior to deployment, as mistakes or ineffective solutions will cost more and ultimately prove worthless.

 One particular area that the